 I am a retired physician, pianist and organist and now have a second ‘career' as a concert organizer in Ealing.
-Here are a few notes on the past 70 years ….

 Medical career : I studied medicine at Cambridge University and Westminster Medical School, qualifying in 1970.
-I was a Registrar at St George's Hospital Tooting, and wrote an MD thesis on magnesium in diabetes.
-I was appointed Consultant Physician at Ealing Hospital in 1982, specialising in acute medicine and diabetes, and undertook extensive research on diabetes within the Asian community, notably the Southall Diabetes Survey (1985).
+I was a junior doctor at St George's Hospital Tooting, and wrote an MD thesis on magnesium in diabetes.
+I was appointed Consultant Physician at Ealing Hospital in 1982, specialising in general medicine and diabetes, and undertook extensive research on diabetes within the Asian community, notably the Southall Diabetes Survey (1985).
 Later on, I became heavily involved in the education and welfare of junior doctors, both at Ealing Hospital and at the Royal College of Physicians.
 I retired in 2006 after a hugely fulfilling and enjoyable career, to devote myself entirely to music.
 So my medical career is now only a distant memory.

 Organ : I studied the organ at Clifton College, and obtained the FRCO diploma with the Limpus and Reid prizes (awarded for the top marks) whilst still at school.
-After that, I effectively stopped playing the organ for over 40 years, until about 10 years ago, when Hazel Baker, Director of Music at St Barnabas, Ealing became ill, and I took over her organist duties at the church.
+After that, I stopped playing the organ for over 40 years, until about 15 years ago, when Hazel Baker, Director of Music at St Barnabas, Ealing became ill, and I took over her organist duties at the church.
 The magnificent Hill organ was installed at St Barnabas in 2011.